Innovation

 - Accounts payable

-Plus where you can use software and apps including chatbots, CMS, dropshipping platforms.
+Plus, you can use software and apps, including chatbots, CMS, and dropshipping platforms.

 Tutor/Coach

 Set yourself up as a tutor or coach.
-There are many opportunities to show off your skills and earn money teaching and coaching people in business, sport, arts and education.
-Upwork is a popular freelancer platform for marrying freelancers with jobs.
+There are many opportunities to show off your skills and earn money teaching and coaching people in business, sports, the arts, and education.
+Upwork is a popular freelancer platform for matching freelancers with jobs.

 Online learning is a growth industry with software and apps to entice students and teachers.

-All you need to do is work out what you want to teach and find online learning platforms that facilitate the course material and work.
+You need only work out what you want to teach and find online learning platforms that facilitate the course material and work.

 Marketing Consultant

 Marketing is where you can find a niche and excel.
-Most micro and SMEs have few, if any, dedicated marketers on their payroll.
+Most micro and SMEs have few dedicated marketers on their payroll.
 Freelancing as a marketing expert will provide variety and continuity.
-When a business finds a marketer that knows their business and delivers the campaigns that convert to sales, they continue to engage their services.
+When a business finds a marketer who knows their business and delivers the campaigns that convert to sales, they continue to engage their services.
 There are many areas of digital marketing, too, so you can find one that resonates with you, including:

 - Blogger – content marketer